Diabetes: The Disease That Killed Thousands of Americans

 How do I manage diabetes?

-While type 1 diabetes is a severe condition, type 2 diabetes is actually the more dangerous form because it often goes undiagnosed.
+While type 1 diabetes is a severe condition, type 2 diabetes is more dangerous because it often goes undiagnosed.
 It is estimated that by the year 2020, one in every four American adults will have diabetes.
 People who have type 2 diabetes can live relatively everyday lives.
 Still, it is essential to remember that the disease can lead to blindness, amputations, kidney failure, and even death if left untreated.

 Frequently asked questions about diabetes.